Have a question(s) that we haven't addressed below? Feel free to contact us anytime. We'll be sure to respond promptly.

 - Equal Justice Works Conference & Career Fair (in Washington, D.C.)

 Yes.
 We facilitate reciprocity, which allows you to request job search resources at other ABA-accredited law schools outside of Southern California.
-(Chapman does have reciprocal services with schools in the Bay Area.)
-Please contact the Recruitment Manager
+Please contact the Recruiting Program Manager to request reciprocity.

-While there is not a set hourly rate, most law clerks will receive between $12-$25/hour depending on the nature of the work and experience of the applicant.
+While there is not a set hourly rate, most law clerks will receive between $12-$30/hour depending on the nature of the work and experience of the applicant.

 Although there are a number of large firms with offices in Orange County, it is predominantly a small and mid-sized firm market.
 LA County, however, offers more in terms of large firms, but it, too, has many small and mid-sized firms.

-The CSO publishes and distributes The Classifieds, a weekly e-bulletin (every Tuesday), which contains a sampling of "Hot Jobs" on Symplicity, networking opportunities, and calendared events.
+The CSO publishes and distributes The Classifieds, a weekly e-bulletin (every Tuesday), which contains a sampling of "Hot Jobs" on Symplicity, networking opportunities, and events.
 On occasion, we will post announcements in The WRIT.
 Please read and respond to information in these bulletins!
-We have many deadlines, and time-sensitive programming.
+We have many deadlines and time-sensitive programming.
 For more info, please visit our Calendar of Events.
-We may sometimes email or call you directly when it's necessary.

 - There are a vast number of legal employment options, including small and mid-sized firms, government agencies, public interest organizations, as well as non-legal "alternative" careers.